 Best Tirzepatide Without Membership Fee: 7 Options Compared

-Below: current pricing, refill rules, dose-based cost traps, cancellation friction, and safety tradeoffs — so you can choose once and stop searching.
+Below: current pricing, refill rules, dose-based cost traps, cancellation friction, refund policies, and safety tradeoffs — so you can choose once and stop searching.

 This page is specifically for people comparing tirzepatide options by membership, subscription, and billing model.
 If you want the best compounded tirzepatide overall, read our Best Compounded Tirzepatide guide.
-Prices reviewed against official provider pages as of March 2026.
+Embody and MEDVi data reviewed June 2026; other providers reviewed against official pages as of March 2026.
 Claims we could not fully validate are labeled provider-stated.
 See our methodology.

 How Do the Top No-Membership-Fee Tirzepatide Providers Compare?